-This policy has been developed in accordance with the principles established by the Children Act 1989 and 2004, The Education Act 2002 and Working Together to Safeguard Children 2018.
+This policy has been developed in accordance with the principles established by the Children Act 1989 and 2004, The Education Act 2002 and Working Together to Safeguard Children 2023.
 This policy reflects the statutory requirements within Keeping Children Safe in Education September 2023 and Doncaster Children's Safeguarding Partnership (DSCP) local policy and procedures.
-Including local lessons learned to ensure all children young people and families within Bentley High Street Primary School are supported.
+Including local lessons learned to ensure all children young people and families within the Academy/School are supported.